alexsanderjones/F1Project/README.md

 16. Practice (int): Which practice session lap took place in
 17. Grand Prix: Which grand prix entry corresponds too

-Note that Qualifying prefix references the data during the driver's best qualifying lap
+Note that Qualifying prefix references the data during the driver's best qualifying lap.